24th Annual South African Music Awards

-The 24th Annual South African Music Awards was held at Sun City, in the North West on June 2, 2018.
-The list of nominees was announced on April 19, 2018 at Birchwood Hotel in Ekurhuleni.
+The 24th Annual South African Music Awards was held at Sun City, in the North West on 2 June 2018.
+The list of nominees was announced on 19 April 2018 at Birchwood Hotel in Ekurhuleni.
 Mafikizolo, Mi Casa and Shekhinah each received a node of nomination Other artists with multiple nominations include Mobi Dixon, Distruction Boyz and Riky Rick.
-It was aired live on SABC 1 at 20:00 CAT.
+It was aired live on SABC 1 at 20:00 SAST (CAT).
 The show was hosted by Somizi Mhlongo, Dineo Ranaka and Mpho Popps.

 Shekhinah garnered the most awards with four while Mafikizolo came closest by claiming three awards.
 Steve Kekana, Mbongeni Ngema and Spoke H received the Lifetime Achievement Award in recognition of their career spanning over decades.